Price breaks are offered on most items...

 Step 10

 Evaluate the shade change.
-If additional whitening is desired and no significant sensitivity is noted, reschedule the patient in 3–5 days for repeat treatment or dispense take-home whitening treatment.
+If additional whitening is desired and no sensitivity is noted, reschedule patient in 3–5 days for repeat treatment or dispense take-home whitening treatment.

 Testimonials